B2B Content Marketing Funnel: Attract, Nurture & Convert Leads

 Let’s discuss the main phases of a B2B content marketing funnel:

-Top of Funnel (TOFU) content aims to create organic awareness about your brand.
-It seeks to attract the attention of clients (businesses) that could use your products to address their pain points.
+When looking to attract potential leads, your content should focus on creating organic awareness about your brand.
+You want to get noticed by clients (businesses) that could use your products to address their pain points.

-However, TOFU content should not promote your products directly.
-Instead, share content that generates leads by educating the target audience about your industry, including current and forecasted trends.
+However, the content should not promote your products directly.
+Instead, aim to generate leads by educating the target audience about your industry, including current and forecasted trends.

 At this point, businesses are aware of underlying pain points and are actively seeking solutions.
 Additionally, they know about your offerings but are also considering solutions from your competitors.

-As such, your BOFU content should aim to nudge customers to take action (order your product) while they’re on your website.
+As such, your content should be conversion-focused and aim to convince customers to take action (order your product) while they’re on your website.

 Leverage transactional keywords and phrases, including: